Search This Blog

 So, stakeholders can also be grouped by other characteristics based on their ability to exercise such influence.
 Hence, to assess the influence within the stakeholder groups, some powerful questions to ask are:

-1. Who are the types of members generally required for the governing body (or steering committee)?
+1. What types of members are generally required for the governing body?

 2. What are the tolerance and threshold levels for the various stakeholders in the governance body towards specific decision-making criteria (like increasing revenues, reducing costs, increasing customer satisfaction, accelerating cycle-time reduction, improving operational excellence, and augmenting knowledge retentions?)